-- Other family members who have had SB
+- having other family members who have had SB

-- A mother who had a prior pregnancy with a baby who had a defect of the brain, spine, or spinal cord
+- Their parent had a prior pregnancy with a baby who had brain, spine, or spinal cord issues

-- Low blood level of folic acid in the mother at the time of conception
+- Low blood level of folic acid in the parent when the pregnancy started

 - Certain medicines given during pregnancy

 SB occulta may not have any symptoms.
 Some people with this type may never know they have SB.
 There may be a small tuft of hair or change in skin color over the low back.

 The symptoms of meningocele and myelomeningocele are:

 - A sac filled with fluid leading out from the baby's spine